Mike Royce: Career

+In 2017, One Day at a Time premiered on Netflix starring Justina Machado and Rita Moreno.
+A reimagining of the 1975 Norman Lear sitcom, Royce co-created the 2017 version with Gloria Calderon Kellett.
+He is executive producer and co-showrunner of the series, alongside Ms. Kellett.

 Awards and nominations

 Royce was nominated for an Emmy Award in 2003 for Outstanding Writing for a Comedy Series, for the Everybody Loves Raymond episode "Counseling".
 He and the other Raymond writers and producers won the Emmy for Best Comedy twice, in 2003, and 2005.